dedickinson/learning/Notes/UsersGroups.md

     sudo groupadd sales

-Group passwords are set in /etc/gshadow but they don’t usually have passwords
+Group passwords are set in `/etc/gshadow` but they don’t usually have passwords

-### Membership
+### Group membership

     id -G
     id -Gn